Skip to content

 Input hash

 The input hash is a SHA-256 over everything the task saw when it ran.
-That means the full assembled prompt (project brief, spec brief, task description, all referenced spec and arch sections, cross-spec interface content), plus the contents of any inject_files and context_files.
+That means the full assembled prompt (project brief, spec brief, task description, all referenced spec and arch sections, cross-spec interface content), plus the contents of any context_files.
+The input hash does not cover inject_files.
+A later task that edits a file an earlier task injected would otherwise invalidate it for no good reason, so dependency rebuilds are tracked separately by recording which task IDs rebuilt during the run.

-If you reword a spec section, or an upstream task produces different output, or an interface file gets re-extracted with different signatures, the input hash won't match anymore.
+If you reword a spec section the task references, change a context file it pulls in, or an interface file gets re-extracted with different signatures, the input hash won't match anymore.
 The task gets rebuilt.

 Output hash and file ownership